-How we achieve economic, social and environment value through a resilient regional strategies: Sustainable Development for Resilient Regions
+How can we achieve economic, social and environment value through a strategy for resilient regions?

 Edited text of address to the Australian Regional Development Conference, Commercial Club, Albury, Wednesday 15 October 2014.

 Thank you and good morning all.
 Let me start by first acknowledging the traditional owners of the lands on which we meet, the Wiradjuri, and pay my respects to their elders past and present.

 Today I am going to talk about resilience and regions, starting with an outline of the Institute for Resilient Regions (IRR) at USQ.
 I will then address the following items:

 - Perceptions and history – how we see ourselves and how others see regional Australia;

 - Regions as complex systems – the various types of regions and their essential systems character;

 - Resilience and probability – what it is and how it applies in a social and economic context;

 - System failure – what’s happened in much of rural regional Australia;

 - Challenge the BAU model – are there alternatives to existing models and patterns of investment, development and organisation.